Creamy, nutty, and satisfying.

 If this recipe has you craving more, check out How to Make Overnight Oats for ways to personalize your oatmeal routine even more.

-Banana, oats, peanut butter, milk, and sweetener are the ingredients for this recipe.
+Banana, oats, peanut butter, milk, and sweetener are the ingredients for this overnight oats recipe.

 • Milk.
 You can use any type of milk you like.
 Both regular and dairy-free work.
-Cashew milk is my favorite go-to since it is super creamy and tastes really good in this recipe.
+Cashew milk is my go-to since it is super creamy and tastes great in this recipe.
 But almond milk, oat milk, soy milk, and regular milk can all be used.

 • Peanut Butter.
 Opt for a creamy, natural peanut butter variety.
 If you use crunchy, there will be hard bits of peanut throughout the oatmeal.